 Improvement is an ongoing process.
 There is always a new writing style to adapt to, the latest technology to tap into, the newest authoring software to learn, and a different way of strategizing to master.
-This month, we will help you advance on this learning journey with our #30DaysofeLearning project.
+This month, we will help you advance on this learning journey with our top eLearning tips.

 If you don’t have a plan to go by, you might end up creating a course that is of no use to the learners.
 Or worse, your amazingly informative and beautiful looking course might fail to engage learners because they think it's a waste of time.
 You need a strategy where you lay out the training goals, delineate the instructional approach, chalk out the activities that support the learning objectives, and map the delivery route.

 A documented eLearning strategy is not only a roadmap but also helps you spot information gaps, design flaws, structural discrepancies, and implementation loopholes that might otherwise weaken your course.

 So instead of having it all stashed in your head, write out a strategy, and ensure that you (at least) include the following elements:

 - Target Audience: Who is your typical learner?
 Where are the learners located?
 How many of them will take your course at a time?
 What device will they use to access your course